Long Story Short:

 We know a good deal about the oldest James.
 James was apprenticed to a saddle and boot maker in Kankakee County.
 After learning his trade, he took a Lake Michigan steamship to resettle in St. Joseph, Michigan.
 His younger brother Patrick later followed James to southwest Michigan, where Patrick began work as a travelling boot and shoe salesman.

 James, married Julia Kingsley and pursued life in St. Joseph as a cobbler, and later a postmaster.
 One of their 11 children, Mabel Canavan, married Edward Lecour of Kankakee.
 Now try to keep this straight.
-Mabel’s aunt Ellen Canavan Bowe was James’s sister.
-So when Mabel’s daughter Julia Lecour married Ellen’s son Gus Bowe, the Bowe family was basically surrounded by Canavans on all sides.
+Mabel’s aunt, my grandmother Ellen Canavan Bowe, was James’s sister.
+So when Mabel’s daughter Julia Lecour married Ellen’s son, my uncle Augustine (Gus) Bowe, the Bowe family was basically surrounded by Canavans on all sides.

 After James in age was the second child of Anthony Canavan and Ann Hughes, John Canavan.
 Both he and his sister, Mary Canavan the fourth born, moved around the same time to towns northwest of Des Moines in central Iowa, Grand Junction and Dawson.
-The attraction of Iowa was that farmland remained less expensive there than in Kankakee County.
+The attraction of Iowa over Kankakee County, Illinois was that farmland had remained less expensive there.

 John Canavan married his cousin Anna Doyle (1852-1938).
 Her mother was Anthony Canavan, Sr.’s sister, Honora Canavan (1823-1901), one of nine children born to their common parents, Anthony Canavan and Catherine Kirby.
 The Hart family became related to the Canavan family when John and Anna Doyle’s daughter, Anna Delores Canavan (1855-1971), married James Francis Hart (1880-1954).